OmarMaged3679/covid-agent-based-sir-model/README.md

 # COVID-Inspired Agent-Based SIR Model Simulation

+> **A Java-based agent simulation of COVID-style disease spread and mask/social behavior using the SIR model.**

-This project is an agent-based simulation of the SIR (Susceptible-Infected-Recovered) epidemiological model, developed in Java using the [MASON](https://cs.gmu.edu/~eclab/projects/mason/) multi-agent simulation toolkit.
+This project simulates the spread of an infectious disease using the classic SIR (Susceptible-Infected-Recovered) model, extended with agent-based modeling techniques.
+It's built in Java using the [MASON](https://cs.gmu.edu/~eclab/projects/mason/) multi-agent simulation toolkit.

 Agents represent individuals in a population who may become infected, recover, and change behavior (e.g., mask-wearing or social distancing) based on awareness, utility, and peer influence.

+---

+## 🧪 What Is the SIR Model?

+The **SIR model** is a classic epidemiological framework used to simulate how infectious diseases spread through a population over time.
+It divides the population into three groups:

+- **S**usceptible: Individuals who can catch the disease
+- **I**nfected: Individuals who currently have the disease and can spread it
+- **R**ecovered: Individuals who have recovered (or been removed) and are no longer infectious

+This simulation builds on the SIR model using **agent-based modeling (ABM)** to add realistic behaviors such as:

+- Mask-wearing decisions
+- Social distancing
+- Varying immunity and awareness levels

 ---